revaido/EE120-2AE8GB3/README.md

 I bought a faulty 4GEE Wifi which wouldn't boot so storing findings here.

-Sorry if it's a mess but I normally do this sort of thing without publishing online.
+Sorry if it's a mess but I normally do this sort of thing without publishing online and it just lives in my head!

 The device would show the 4 LEDs and then just flash the battery LED a few times before going dead.